ellolo/pi_air_quality/README.md

 The project includes the following software components:

 - **Telegraf** running on each node to collect system and weather metrics.
-- **[bme680-data-recorder]**(https://github.com/ellolo/bme680-data-recorder) running on each node to emit weather metrics from the BME680 sensor.
+- **[bme680-data-recorder](https://github.com/ellolo/bme680-data-recorder)** running on each node to emit weather metrics from the BME680 sensor.
 - **InfluxDB** and **Grafana** running on a dedicate node, to store and display the metrics collected by the Telegraf instances.
 - **Docker registry** running on a dedicated node, to serve the bme680-data-recorder image to all nodes.

 All the above software components run as Docker containers.

 The project has been tested with two Raspberry Pis (3B+ and 4B) both equipped with BME680.
 The Raspberry Pi 4B runs the InfluxDB, Grafana and Docker registry instances.
-The Raspberry Pi 3B+ in only used for data collection.
+The Raspberry Pi 3B+ is only used for data collection.